 IN Mr. J. Starkie Gardner's lecture on The Tropical Forests of Hampshire (NATURE, vol. xv. p.
-232), the following statement occurs which is open, I think, to considerable question:- "All the shipworms generally known to us live only in salt-water, and are so delicately organised that the slightest mixture of fresh-water instantly kills them."
-This sweeping assertion is partly qualified by allusion to the occurrence of a species described by Mr. George Jeffries as inhabiting fresh-water, and the fact of bored wood being found 300 miles up the Gambia River; still as Mr. Gardner speaks of these facts as a "theory" still in need of verification, I would point out that no waters are more infested with the shipworm than the deltas of tropical rivers wherein the water is often largely brackish if not potable.

-My own experience is confined to the delta of the Irawadi, a

-tangled maze of creeks, the waters of which are brackish or salt for about a third of the year, and slightly so, and even potable, during the other months.
+232), the following state-ment occurs which is open, I think, to considerable question :----"All the shipworms generally known to us live only in salt-water, and are so delicately organised that the slightest mixture of fresh-water instantly kills them."
+This sweeping assertion is partly qualified by allusion to the occurrence of a species described by Mr. George Jeffries as inhabiting fresh-water, and the fact of bored wood being found 300 miles up the Gambia River ; still as Mr. Gardner speaks of these facts as a "theory" still in need of verification, I would point out that no waters are more infested with the shipworm than the deltas of tropical rivers wherein the water is often largely brackish if not potable.
+My own experience is confined to the delta of the Irawadi, a tangled maze of creeks, the waters of which are brackish or salt during the other months.
 The large canoes, however, which traverse these creeks are much injured by some species of shipworm, and so little does the easy remedy of exposing them to fresh-water answer, that the Birmese are in the habit of firing their bottoms from time to time; opportunity is taken of a high spring tide to get the boat well on shore.
 The ends are supported on blocks of wood, and a shallow saucer-shaped cavity is made underneath which is filled with straw or other combustible matter, which gives a fierce but short-lived flame.
 Fire is now applied and the bottom of the boat is for some minutes kept wrapt in flame, which steams the worms to death in their holes.
-I cannot recall any instances of bored wood well above the tideway, but wherever the water is occasionally brackish, thus far way, but wherever the water is occasionally accessing this far the worms seem capable of settling.
+I cannot recall any instances of bored wood well above the tideway, but wherever the water is occasionally brackish, thus far the worms seem capable of settling.
 What species occur in Pegu I cannot say.
-Percival Wright has described Nausitora dunlopei from the rivers of Eastern Bengal, and it may not improbably extend to the Irawadi delta, as Novaculina gangetica and a species of Scaphula closely allied to the Gangetic species do.
+Percival Wright has described Nausitora dunlopei from the rivers of Eastern Bengal, and it may not im-probably extend to the Irawadi delta, as Novaculina gangetica and a species of Scaphula closely allied to the Gangetic species do.
 The two Birmese species of Scaphula are both estuary forms, whereas the type of the genus in the Ganges is found a thousand miles from the sea, which suggests the plasticity of some species, which if met with fossil would be unhesitatingly regarded as marine.
 W. THEOBALD,

-Camp, Jhilum District Geological Survey of India
+Camp, Jhilum District

+Geological Survey of India